 Using the same example, we will list the dates of a certain time period.

 This time, the loop will first test to see if the condition "i < 30" is true.
-If it is true, the block of code below will output the value of i, then increase the value of i by 1.
+If it is true,

 The output would be: